Senate (Burundi): History

-A provision of establishment of Senate was in the 1962 constitution of the Kingdom of Burundi, however, the body was only established in 1965.
-The Senate was disestablished in 1966 after the coup of Michel Micombero.
-The Senate was re-established in 2001 following Arusha Accords.
+The 1962 constitution of the Kingdom of Burundi provided for the creation of the Senate at the discretion of the Mwami and the National Assembly.
+A royal decree formally establishing the body was issued on 1 April 1965.
+Following the 1965 National Assembly elections, the 16-member Senate was constituted.
+Eight members of the Senate were elected by the members of the National Assembly—each representing one of the county's provinces, all of which were UPRONA members.
+The eight Senate members elected a further four members, with a further four appointed by the King.
+It was empowered to review legislation but not propose bills on its own accord.
+Parliament ceased to exist after a failed coup attempt in 1965 and the country's system of government was completely altered following Michel Micombero's successful coup in 1966.

+The Senate was re-established following Arusha Accords.
+The transitional constitution was adopted on 18 October 2001.
+The transitional senate was designated by the President and Vice-President of Burundi, and by the Office of the National Assembly, and was designed to balance political, ethic and regional representation.
+It was chaired by Libère Bararunyeretse and included the three former heads of state, three Twa people and at least two people with different ethnicity from each province.
+It had 57 members.

+In a popular referendum on 28 February 2005 the people of Burundi overwhelmingly approved a post-transitional constitution.

-Senate elections took place on 29 July 2005.
+Senate members were indirectly elected on 29 July 2005 by an electoral college of commune and provincial councils.

 The National Council for the Defense of Democracy-Forces for the Defense of Democracy (CNDD-FDD), which obtained the majority of seats in communal elections held in June, won an overwhelming majority (30) of the seats.
 The Front for Democracy in Burundi (FRODEBU) won 3 seats, while the remaining seat went the National Council for the Defense of Democracy (CNDD), a breakaway faction of the CNDD-FDD.

 Four former heads of state - Jean-Baptiste Bagaza (PARENA), Pierre Buyoya (UPRONA), Sylvestre Ntibantunganya (FRODEBU), and the current transitional president Domitien Ndayizeye (FRODEBU) will occupy seats in the Senate along with three Twa members.
 In order to meet the 30% quota for women, eight seats were co-opted giving the chamber of total of 49 seats.

 On 19 August 2005, the Senate and National Assembly (acting as an Electoral College) elected Pierre Nkurunziza president of the republic.
 He took office on 26 August 2005.

 Gervais Rufyikiri, a member of the CNDD-FDD, was elected president of the Senate on 17 August 2005.
 On 25 June 2015, he fled the country saying he felt threatened after opposing President Nkurunziza's bid for a third term.
-His replacement, Révérien Ndikuriyo, has made remarks comparing political opponents to cockroaches, similar to what politicians did during the Rwandan genocide, raising fears of another genocide.
+His replacement, Révérien Ndikuriyo, had made remarks comparing political opponents to cockroaches, similar to what politicians did during the Rwandan genocide, raising fears of another genocide.